ignacioola/insights/README.md

 ### .center(id)

 Centers the graph.
-If there's a selected node it will be centered around it, if not it will center the graph on the mass center.
-If a node's id is passed, it centers the graph on it.
+If there's a focused node it will be centered around it, if not it will center the graph on the mass center.
+If a node id is passed, it centers the graph around it.

 ### .zoom(scale)